On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Uniformization for simply connected N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

-It is also easy to see that the classification of genus-zero N=2 superconformal DeWitt super-Riemann surfaces up to N=2 superconformal equivalence in fact coincides with the classification of holomorphic line bundles over the underlying Riemann surface up to holomorphic equivalence.
+It is easy to see that the classification of simply connected N=2 superconformal DeWitt super-Riemann surfaces up to N=2 superconformal equivalence in fact coincides with the classification of holomorphic line bundles over the underlying Riemann surface up to holomorphic equivalence.
 We can see this by observing that holomorphic line bundles are classified by $\check{H}^1(M_B, \mathbb{C}^\times)$.
-For the genus-zero case, this cohomology is trivial for $M_B$ noncompact and $\mathbb{Z}$ for $M_B \cong \hat{\mathbb{C}}$.
+For $M_B$ simply connected, this cohomology is trivial if $M_B$ is noncompact and $\mathbb{Z}$ if $M_B \cong \hat{\mathbb{C}}$.